To God be the glory: a Caribbean congress celebration of 135 years

-Dancers taking part in the Caribbean Territory's 135th anniversary celebrations
+Dancers take part in the congress

 The Salvation Army’s Caribbean Territory celebrated the 135th anniversary of its mission from 23-26 February 2023 under the theme Committed to God’s Mission – Encourage, Empower, Engage.